Guaranteed Universal Life Insurance (Definitive Guide)

-Guaranteed universal life insurance policies balance the cost of a term policy with the comprehensive coverage of a permanent policy.
-It’s a blend of features delivering the perks of both types with its unique considerations.
+Guaranteed universal life insurance balances a term policy’s affordability with the comprehensive coverage of a permanent policy.
+It’s a blend of features that delivers the best parts of both policies.

 In this article, we will use the term guaranteed universal life or GUL.
 Still, there are a few other common names for this type of policy, including: